TanyaCoder-27/LeetCode_JAVA_DSA/Binary Search Tree/Inorder Successor& Predecessor in BST.md

 # Inorder Successor in Binary Search Tree (BST)

 ## Problem Description
-Write a Java method to find the **inorder successor** of a given node in a Binary Search Tree (BST).
-The inorder successor of a node `p` is the smallest node in the BST whose value is greater than `p.val`.
-The method should use the properties of a BST to find the successor efficiently in `O(h)` time, where `h` is the height of the tree, without using additional space.
+The **inorder successor** of a node `p` is the smallest node in the BST whose value is greater than `p.val`.
+Write a method to find the inorder successor efficiently using the properties of a BST.
+The method should run in **O(h)** time, where `h` is the height of the tree, without using additional space.

 If no successor exists (e.g., if the node is the largest value in the tree), the method should return `null`.
-Implement the solution using an **iterative approach**, as outlined below.

 ---